The strange world of transfinite Melodies -- Recognizability for weak and strong infinite time $\alpha$-register machines: -wITRMs

 On the other hand, suppose that $\alpha$ is not $u$-weak.
 Thus, $\alpha$ is not admissible or wITRM-singular.
-In the latter case, it is immediate from the definition of wITRM-singularity that there is an $\alpha$-wITRM-computable cofinal function $f:\beta\rightarrow\alpha$ for some $\beta<\alpha$, in the former cases, this is shown in [\cite{Koepkes Zoo II}, Theorem 56].
+In the latter case, it is immediate from the definition of wITRM-singularity that there is an $\alpha$-wITRM-computable cofinal function $f:\beta\rightarrow\alpha$ for some $\beta<\alpha$; in the former case, this is shown in [\cite{Koepkes Zoo II}, Theorem 63].
 For simplicity, let us assume without loss of generality that $f$ is increasing.
 Consider the following algorithm, which works in the parameter $\beta$: Use some register $R_{2}$ to run through $\beta$.
 For each $\iota<\beta$, compute $f(\iota)$ and $f(\iota+1)$ and store them in $R_{3}$ and $R_{4}$.
 Copy the content of $R_{3}$ to $R_{1}$ and use $R_{1}$ to count upwards until one reaches the content of $R_{4}$.
 After that, reset the contents of $R_{1}$, $R_{3}$ and $R_{4}$ to $0$ and increase the content of $R_{2}$ by $1$.
 If $R_{2}$ contains $\beta$, halt.
-It is easy to see that, in this way, $R_{1}$ will contain every ordinal less than $\alpha$ at least once before halting.
+It is easy to see that, in this way, $R_{1}$ will contain every ordinal less than $\alpha$ at least once before halting. \item The proof is the same as that for the first direction of (1). \item This works as in the reverse direction of (1). \end{enumerate}

 \end{proof}

 It was shown in \cite{LoMe}, Corollary $9$ (see also \cite{CarlBook}, Corollary 4.2.20) to follow from Kreisel's basis theorem that there are no lost melodies for $\omega$-wITRMs.

 If $\alpha$ is an uncountable regular cardinal in $L$, then the lost melody theorem fails for $\alpha$-wITRMs for rather drastic reasons: